sergiotapia/Streamtastic/README.md

 Streamtastic - eSports Streaming Library
 ============

-Streamtastic is a .NET (C#) library that provides information for streams hosted on a wide variety of websites including Own3d and Twitch.tv.
+Streamtastic is a .NET (C#) library that provides information for streams hosted on a wide variety of websites including Own3d and Twitch.tv API.

 Just invoke Streamtastic methods, and you are returned simple to use C# POCO classes.
 Couldn't be easier!